 - The GOS-L Marketing Pack User Guide, which provides useful guidance to institutions on how to best use the engagement materials. - Logos: GOS-L and QILT logos, both horizontal and vertical in various colours (EPS and PNG format). - Digital flyers: There are at total of 20 digital flyers, with the option to be co-branded (with your institution's logo) and each containing messaging appropriate to use prior to or during survey period and during prize draw period. - Social media tiles: Artwork and suggested captions to be shared on institutional pages as relevant, each with a suggested timeframe and caption.
-Please also refer and share updates (and prize draw announcements!) from the QILT Facebook (www.facebook.com/QILT1/) and Instagram (qilt_src) accounts. - Web tiles: These can be included on institutions' websites to raise awareness and provide a generic link to the GOS-L webpage.
-There are four images, all to be used during the prize draw period, in multiple sizes of web tiles (mRec, leaderboard and skyscraper formats) featuring GOS-L branding and messaging. - Emails: Email templates to be used prior to the survey to raise awareness among the graduates and to be used during field work to ensure continued engagement.
-The template can also be adapted to be used for letters as appropriate.
+Please also refer and share updates (and prize draw announcements!) from the QILT Facebook (www.facebook.com/QILT1/) and Instagram (qilt\src) accounts. - Web tiles: These can be included on institutions' websites to raise awareness and provide a generic link to the GOS-L webpage.
+There are four images, all to be used during the prize draw period, in multiple sizes of web tiles (mRec, leaderboard and skyscraper formats) featuring GOS-L branding and messaging. - Emails: For awareness/reminder communications to graduates.
+To be used at different time points throughout fieldwork, a full-length and a shorter variation of each message are provided.
+There is also a template included for raising awareness with staff at your institution.
+The pre-survey awareness template also includes a simplified English reading level option, that may be preferred for writing to graduates who have English as a second language.